 This agenda is not particularly new.
 Since 1979, UK governments have been attempting to reform the state to improve the effectiveness of government, increase the efficiency of the civil service and provide better public services whilst controlling costs.
 There are clear parallels with New Labour’s Third Way approach to welfare reform.
 Labour’s public service reform programme focused on pluralising service delivery (often bringing in third and private sector suppliers) and increasing choice for users (Richards 2008).

 Contra to New Labour’s top-down approach towards pluralising public service delivery, the Big Society presented reform as a bottom-up process, emphasising greater voluntarism alongside a wider-mix of providers.
 Critics argued elements of the Big Society were rhetorical to provide a legitimation for reduced spending and state intervention (Kerr, Byrne, and Foster 2011).
-The section below considers to what extent the reforms under the guise of both the Third Way and the Big Society have embedded a post-bureaucratic settlement and with it a further shift from the norms associated with the WM
+The section below considers to what extent the reforms under the guise of both the Third Way and the Big Society have embedded a post-bureaucratic settlement and with it a further shift from the norms associated with the WM.

 Reconfiguring Whitehall and Post Bureaucratic Governance